Tetsurō Tamba

-Tetsurō Tamba (丹波 哲郎, Tanba Tetsurō) was a Japanese actor with a career spanning five decades.
+Tetsurō Tamba (丹波 哲郎, Tanba Tetsurō), born Shozaburo Tanba (丹波 正三郎, Tanba Shōzaburō), was a Japanese actor with a career spanning five decades.
 He appeared in nearly 300 film and television productions, both in leading and supporting roles, and was the winner of the 1981 Japan Academy Film Prize for Best Supporting Actor.

 At the height of his career, he was one of Japan's most esteemed and prolific leading men, and worked with many significant directors including Kinji Fukasaku, Shōhei Imamura, Masaki Kobayashi, Masahiro Shinoda and Takashi Miike.
 Several of his films were identified with the Japanese New Wave movement.
 He also appeared in several international films, notably as Japanese secret service chief Tiger Tanaka in the 1967 James Bond film You Only Live Twice.

 Later in his life, Tamba became known for his well-publicized interest in psychic phenomena, publishing several books on the subject and acting as a spokesperson for the Risshō Kōsei Kai new religious movement.
 He continued acting until 2006, when he died of pneumonia.